stefan-wr/esp-rotor-control/README.md

 ![RotorControl - ESP32 based remote rotator controller](assets/title.png)

 # RotorControl
-**RotorControl** is an ESP32 based project, designed to remotely control Yaesu G-800/1000/2800 rotators from any device using a browser.
+**RotorControl** is an ESP32 based project, designed to remotely control **Yaesu G-800/1000/2800** rotators from any device using a browser.
 The control unit of the aformentioned Yaesu rotators has an external control plug at the back.
 This Mini-DIN plug allows other devices to read out the rotor position and to start and stop rotations.
 In this project we use an ESP32 to connect to the control unit via this plug and to steer the rotator.
 It also connects to a local WiFi network and hosts a [Vue.js](https://vuejs.org/) based web interface, which can be accessed by any modern browser.

-### RotorControl includes the following features:
+### Features:

 - Remotely control the rotor from any device using a browser.
 - Support for multiple users to control the same rotor: